 It's important to note that since 2001, with the exception of some flu vaccines, no U.S. vaccines used to protect preschool children against infectious disease contain thimerosal as a preservative.
 A preservative-free version of the inactivated flu vaccine (containing trace amounts of thimerosal) is available.

 Misconception #3: "Vaccines cause autism."

-Because symptoms of autism, a learning disorder, usually occur around the same time as the first measles, mumps, rubella (MMR) and other immunizations in children, some have assumed that there is a link between thimerosal and autism.
+Because symptoms of autism spectrum disorder, a learning disorder, usually occur around the same time as the first measles, mumps, rubella (MMR) and other immunizations in children, some have assumed that there is a link between thimerosal and autism.

 However, the MMR vaccines have never contained thimerosal, and neither have the vaccines for chickenpox or inactivated polio.
 In 2004, an Institutes of Medicine report concluded that there is no association between autism and vaccines that contained thimerosal as a preservative.